 (6) In Terms of Talent Identification:

 The earliest existing work in China on identifying and selecting talented individuals is The Treatise on Personalities by Liu Shao from the Three Kingdoms period.
-According to the method in The Treatise on Personalities, which divides talents into partial and comprehensive types, The Five Theories of Yangxi considers those who do not understand the Heavenly Tao as partial talents, while those who comprehend the Heavenly Tao and are also well-versed in power scheming, Yin and Yang, cause and effect, and the Alaya consciousness are regarded as comprehensive talents.
+According to the method in The Treatise on Personalities, which divides talents into partial and comprehensive types, The Five Theories of Yangxi considers those who do not understand the Heavenly Tao as partial talents, while those who comprehend the Heavenly Tao and are also well-versed in Power Schemes, Yin-Yang, Cause and Effect, and the Alaya Consciousness are regarded as comprehensive talents.
 Only enlightened beings—and no one else—can fully master all five aspects.

-Those who are unaware of the Heavenly Tao, who have lost their conscience, and yet are well-versed in power scheming are considered partial talents.
+Those who are unaware of the Heavenly Tao, who have lost their conscience, and yet are well-versed in power schemes considered partial talents.
 The greater their abilities, the greater the damage they do to people and society; the more tragic their deaths, and the darker their future lives.

 Among comprehensive talents who realize the Heavenly Tao, those with great abilities can govern the nation and benefit society, becoming heroes of their time.
 Even those with lesser abilities, though they may not achieve great feats, will not bring harm to the people or society.